 Use ground planes

 When you are designing a multilayer PCB, you should definitely use a ground plane.
-The most common loops formed on PCBs are power to ground traces.
+The most common loops formed on PCBs are power to chassis ground traces.
 Those loops are so ubiquitous that they’re easy to overlook.

 For designs that can’t implement a ground plane, you should use a grid pattern of vias to connect to power and ground.
-This basically emulates a ground plane with traces.
+This basically emulates a chassis ground plane with traces.
 You can think of it like a trellis, with power connections occurring at points along one line, and ground traces connecting along orthogonal lines.
 Semtech has a really nice illustration, and they recommend connections every 6 cm.

 They also recommend keeping power and ground traces close together.
 However, this can cause etching to occur in your board, especially with AC power.

-Using a grid pattern, similar to a trellis, to connect to power and ground can help minimize circuit loops if you’re unable to use a ground plane.
+Using a grid pattern, similar to a trellis, to connect to power and ground can help minimize circuit loops if you’re unable to use a ground power plane.